eviecoxon/FU-Stats-Project-Summer-24/README.md

 Group project repository for Probabilistic and Statistical Modelling Summer '24.
-Analyses include classification, PPi, first and second level DCM.
+Analyses include classification, PPI, first and second level DCM.

 Members: Evie, Emily, Greta, and Can.